guyavrah1986/learnPython/README.md

 # learnPython
-Educational code for learning purposes of Python.
+Educational code for learning purposes of Python 3.

 # References:
 - The examples and samples in this tutorial are "according" to the official Python tutorial: